-They don’t realise when doing this that this only frightens them all the more!
-But if possible, encouraging your children and your St Weiler to be friends should definitely be encouraged.
+They don’t realize when doing this that this only frightens them all the more!
+But if possible, encouraging your children and your St Weiler to be friends should be encouraged.

 Your dog will definitely do all they can to be kind and friendly to your children.